lowgel/redirects/README.md

-# redirects
+# xcancel redirect
-a program that redirects websites to their better versions.

 ---

-**currently supporting:**

-- reddit -> old reddit

-- twitter -> nitter (xcancel)
+a firefox add-on that redirects x.com and twitter.com domains to xcancel.com.